Biblioklept/biblioklept.github.io/modlists/journey/index.md

 ### Installing Mod Organizer 2

-1. Download the latest `Mod Organizer 2` file from [here](https://github.com/ModOrganizer2/modorganizer/releases/latest)
+1. Download the latest `Mod Organizer 2` file from [here](https://github.com/ModOrganizer2/modorganizer/releases/latest).
-2. Once downloaded, extract it to any location outside of any default Window folders (like `Program Files x86`) and outside of the game's `Root` folder (the installer's default location will work)
+2. Once downloaded, extract it to any location outside of any default Window folders (like `Program Files x86`) and outside of the game's `Root` folder (the installer's default location will work).

 ### Initial Setup

-1. Run `ModOrganizer.exe`
+1. Run `ModOrganizer.exe`.
-2. You will be prompted with a pop-up called `Creating an instance`, in which you should just select `Next`
+2. You will be prompted with a pop-up called `Creating an instance`, in which you should just select `Next`.
-3. On the next page, select `Create a portable instance`
+3. On the next page, select `Create a portable instance`.
-5. On the next page, select `STALKER Anomaly`
+5. On the next page, select `STALKER Anomaly`.
-6. On the next page, keep the `Location` file path default
+6. On the next page, keep the `Location` file path default.

 > If you have MO2 installed on an SSD or a HDD with little space, you can check the **Show advanced options** box and change the **Downloads** file path to a different drive with more space.
 This will not affect download/game performance, and the downloads can be deleted after the mods have been installed.

-7. On the last page, select `Finish`
+7. On the last page, select `Finish`.
-8. MO2 will launch and prompt you with a pop-up called `Show tutorial?`, in which you should select `No`
+8. MO2 will launch and prompt you with a pop-up called `Show tutorial?`, in which you should select `No`.
-9. From the pop-up called `Register?`, select `Yes`
+9. From the pop-up called `Register?`, select `Yes`.

-- This pop-up will not show up if you have already registered a different instance of MO2
+- This pop-up will not show up if you have already registered a different instance of MO2.

 ### Configuring Settings

-1. Select the `X` in the bottom right of MO2 to close the log window
+1. Select the `X` in the bottom right of MO2 to close the log window.
-2. Select the `Settings` button at the top of MO2 to open the settings
+2. Select the `Settings` button at the top of MO2 to open the settings.
-3. In the **Theme** tab, you can select a different style from the drop-down menu at the top
+3. In the **Theme** tab, you can select a different style from the drop-down menu at the top.

-- I use the `1809 Dark Mode` theme
+- I use the `1809 Dark Mode` theme.

-4. In the `Nexus` tab, select `Connect to Nexus`
+4. In the `Nexus` tab, select `Connect to Nexus`.

-- This option will not show up if you have already connected your Nexus account on a different MO2 instance
+- This option will not show up if you have already connected your Nexus account on a different MO2 instance.

-5. MO2 will open your browser and prompt you to authorize the connection
+5. MO2 will open your browser and prompt you to authorize the connection.
-6. Once you authorize it, you can close out of your browser and of the MO2 settings
+6. Once you authorize it, you can close out of your browser and of the MO2 settings.
-7. Allow MO2 to restart if it asks
+7. Allow MO2 to restart if it asks.

 ### Creating Profiles

 Mod Organizer 2's "Profiles" feature allows for easy switching between different mod configurations.
 In this step, we will create a profile for the guide while keeping a strictly-vanilla profile for testing/de-bugging.
 Profiles can be selected via the drop-down menu above the left pane.

-1. Select the `Profiles` button at the top of MO2 to open the profiles menu
+1. Select the `Profiles` button at the top of MO2 to open the profiles menu.
-2. Select the `Default` profile, then select `Copy`
+2. Select the `Default` profile, then select `Copy`.
-3. Name the new profile `JOURNEY`
+3. Name the new profile `JOURNEY`.
-4. Select the `JOURNEY` profile and make sure both `Use profile-specific Game INI Files` is checked at the bottom
+4. Select the `JOURNEY` profile and make sure both `Use profile-specific Game INI Files` is checked at the bottom.

 > You may get a pop-up called `INI file is read-only` when attempting to make/select a new profile.
-If so then select `Remember my choice` from the drop-down at the bottom then click `Clear the read-only flag`
+If so then select `Remember my choice` from the drop-down at the bottom then click `Clear the read-only flag`.

-5. Exit out of the profiles menu and select the `JOURNEY` profile from the drop-down above the left pane
+5. Exit out of the profiles menu and select the `JOURNEY` profile from the drop-down above the left pane.

 ### Mod Installation Advice